Hole spin qubits in Si FinFETs with fully tunable spin-orbit coupling and sweet spots for charge noise

 The LK Hamiltonian is parametrized by three material-dependent dimensionless quantities: $\gamma_{1,2,3}$.
 Here, we use the values of $\gamma_i$ given in Ref.~\cite{WinklerSpinOrbitCoupling2003}.
-The parameters $\gamma_2$ and $\gamma_3$ account for the spin-orbit interactions and because in isotropic semiconductors such as Germanium they are roughly equal, these materials are usually described within an isotropic approximation $\gamma_2\approx\gamma_3$ \cite{WinklerSpinOrbitCoupling2003}.
-In contrast, in anisotropic semiconductor such as Silicon, $\gamma_2$ and $\gamma_3$ are quite different and the isotropic approximation does not describe the system accurately.
-In particular, in this case, the low-energy description of the system strongly depends on the orientation of the nanowire with respect to the crystallographic axes \cite{PhysRevB.99.115317, DRkloeffel3, xiong2020strong, PhysRevResearch.2.033036}.
-In our convention, the nanowire always extends along the $z$-direction, and to account for different growth directions, we rotate the LK Hamiltonian $H_\text{LK}'\rightarrow H_\text{LK}= U^\dagger H_\text{LK}' U$ by the unitary operator $U= e^{i\theta F_{y'}}e^{i\varphi F_{z'}}$, where $\textbf{F}=\textbf{J}'+ \textbf{x}'\times \textbf{p}'$ [with $\textbf{x}'=({x',y',z'})$ and $\textbf{J}'=(J_{x'},J_{y'},J_{z'})$] is the total angular momentum, and $\theta$ and $\varphi$ are the elevation and the azimuthal angles between the crystallographic axes and the final coordinate system, respectively; a more explicit form of the rotated Hamiltonian $H_\text{LK}$ is given in Eq.~\eqref{eq:Eq:LK_rotated}.
-In particular, we perform a rotation of $\theta$ around the $y'\parallel[010]$ crystallographic axis and a subsequent rotation of $\varphi$ around the rotated $z'$ axis, see Fig.~\ref{fig:Geometry-finfet}.
-This transformation aligns the coordinate system and the spin-matrices to the axes $({x,y,z})$ in the figure.
-The most relevant orientations of the wire for this paper are summarized in Fig.~\ref{fig:Geometry-finfet}b).
-In particular, it is instructive to study the behaviour of wires where the coordinate system is aligned to the crystallographic axes, and of wires grown along the $[110]$ direction, as standardly done in experiments \cite{kuhlmann2018ambipolar,geyer2020silicon,doi:10.1002/adma.201906523,voisin2016electrical}.
-We also consider the growth direction that maximizes the direct Rashba spin-orbit interactions in inversion symmetric Silicon nanowires \cite{DRkloeffel3} and quantum dots \cite{PhysRevB.99.115317}.
-We will refer to these orientations as to Crystallographic Axes (CA), Standard Axes (SA), and Direct Rashba Axes (DRA), respectively.
+Si is an anisotropic semiconductor because the parameters $\gamma_2$ and $\gamma_3$ are quite different.
+As a consequence, the low-energy description of the system strongly depends on the orientation of the nanowire with respect to the crystallographic axes \cite{PhysRevB.99.115317, DRkloeffel3, xiong2020strong, PhysRevResearch.2.033036}.
+In our convention, the nanowire always extends along the $z$-direction, and to conveniently account for different growth directions, we transform the LK Hamiltonian as $H_\text{LK}'\rightarrow H_\text{LK}$ by performing a rotation of an angle $\theta$ around the $y'\parallel[010]$ crystallographic axis and a subsequent rotation of an angle $\varphi$ around the rotated $z'$ axis, see Fig.~\ref{fig:Geometry-finfet}.
+This transformation aligns the coordinate system and the spin-matrices to the axes $({x,y,z})$ in the figure; the Hamiltonian $H_\text{LK}$ and the relation between the primed and unprimed coordinates are given explicitly in Eqs.~\eqref{eq:Eq:LK_rotated} and~\eqref{eq:coordinate_system_rotated}, respectively.